yetanalytics/java-xapi-tools/README.md

 ## LRS Client

 A very basic LRS Client has been added to deal with statements only (not attachments).
 Other resources and attachments will be added in the future.
-Current methods include:

 You must create an LRS object with host and prefix, and credentials in order to initialize a client.
 Here is a code sample of API usage: